Engagement Ring Trends Around the World: Traditions & Modern Twists

 In the 1700s, engagement rings called “posie rings” containing lines of poetry and messages of love carved on the inside of the ring were exchanged by lovers.
 These were initially silver bands replaced with gold ones during the wedding.

 For the Hebrews, rings made of gold or silver were the norm, while in Northern Europe, gold, silver, and copper were the metals of choice.
-It was only in the 1800s that gems and decorative stones were incorporated into engagement rings in Europe.
+Only in the 1800s were gems and decorative stones incorporated into engagement rings in Europe.
 Rings with endearing words like Love, Eternity, and Forever spelled out with jewels became fashionable during the 1800s.
 But it wasn’t only precious stones and metals that the highly romantic and sentimental Victorians used to make their jewelry.
 They also used their beloved’s hair, gemstones, and precious metals.
 This romanticism regarding engagement was greatly influenced by Queen Victoria, who was madly in love with her husband then, an uncommon thing with arranged marriages among the royalty of this period.

 The sale of diamonds declined in the 1930s during the lean economic times.
 De Beers, the sole diamond mining and manufacturing company operating the newly discovered mines in Africa at the time, launched an aggressive campaign to boost the sales of diamonds again.
 They launched the classic slogan, “A Diamond is Forever,” and immediately saw a boost in their sales.
 The connotation between marriage and a diamond being indestructible became deeply ingrained in the American psyche with the popularity of this new slogan.
 It is no surprise then that in most department stores, engagement rings soon became the best sellers in every jewelry line.